microsoft/hlsl-specs/proposals/0021-root-signature-in-clang.md

 To support root signature in clang-dxc.

+## Requirements

+1) Clang-dxc should parse existing root signature grammars and provide diagnostics.
+2) Clang-dxc should translate textual root signatures into binary encoded formats.
+3) Clang-dxc should support reading and writing binary encoded root ignatures to and from DXContainer files.
+4) Clang-dxc should validate root signatures before emitting them.
+5) Clang-dxc should have a comprehensive test infrastructure to test all software components.

+Non-requirements
+1) Clang-dxc is not required to validate or manipulate root signatures read from a DXContainer.

+Other requirements for the overall effort that need to influence the design:
+1) Enable other frontends to utilize the DirectX backend.
+2) Plan for the evolution of root signatures in future versions.

 ## Proposed solution

 The root signature in a compiler begins with a string in the root signature